Future of the Russian Navy: Amphibious vessels

+As of 2025, additional and upgraded amphibious landing ships of the Project 11711 Ivan Gren-class (in addition to two already in service) were also reported to be under construction.

 Mine-countermeasure vessels

 Up to thirty Alexandrit-class minesweepers are planned by 2035.
-As of 2020, four are active and additional units are under construction or ordered.
+As of 2025, nine are active and additional units are under construction or ordered.
 In January 2018 Deputy Chief of the Naval Shipbuilding Directorate Captain Mikhail Krasnopeyev said that the Russian Navy is planning to acquire 10 new Alexandrit-class (Project 12700) minesweepers by 2027 and 30 by 2035.
 In 2019, the Commander-in-Chief of the Navy, Admiral Vladimir Korolyov, significantly enhanced that objective stating that the aim was to have 40 Alexandrit-class mine warfare vessels in service by 2030.

 Minor surface combatants

-Several classes of patrol units are under construction for the Navy and the Russian Coast Guard, including:
+Additional patrol vessels under construction include: